CryptoGuardOSS/cryptoguard/README.rst

 Default
 -------------
 * Argument :code:`-m L`
-    * example command :code:`java -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m L`
+    * example command :code:`java7 -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m L`
 * This will output a txt file used within early CryptoGuard versions

 Scarf XML
 -------------
 * Argument :code:`-m SX`
-    * example command :code:`java -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m SX`
+    * example command :code:`java7 -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m SX`
 * This will ouput an xml file using the `scarf_v1.2.xsd <https://github.com/mirswamp/resultparser/blob/master/xsd/scarf_v1.2.xsd>`_ used by `SWAMP <https://continuousassurance.org/open-source-software/>`_.
 * By using the argument :code:`-Sconfig properties.file`, this will load the properties from within the file
-    * example command :code:`java -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m SX -Sconfig properties.file`
+    * example command :code:`java7 -jar cryptoguard.jar -in jar -s /path/to/jar/my-jar.jar -m SX -Sconfig properties.file`

 Help
 ----
 * If you have any questions or suggestions, please email to `cryptoguardorg@gmail.com <mailto:cryptoguardorg@gmail.com>`_.
-* Please also run :code:`make help` or :code:`java -jar cryptoguard.jar -h` for argument help.
+* Please also run :code:`make help` or :code:`java7 -jar cryptoguard.jar -h` for argument help.

 FAQ
 ^^^